SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 - Indent using `tabs`
 - Be Obvious and redundant (No implicit cast, explicit `this.` operator etc)

-## Web Support

-For Web Support, we use [VuePress](https://vuepress.vuejs.org/).

-Everything is _automagically_ converted from the Github repository.

-The sidebar is the only feature that needs to be maintained apart. (located inside `.vuepress` folder)

-More info about the sidebar at the [Official Docs | Sidebar](https://vuepress.vuejs.org/theme/default-theme-config.html#sidebar) or you can just check the file.

-## Web Support Known Issues

-The core VuePress Markdown library responsible for creating the headers anchor links is faulty, non compliance with github nor any other parser or library I know.
-Avoid special character in headers level 2+ and duplicated headers in the same page.

 ## Code of Conduct

 Please make sure you are welcoming and friendly in all of our spaces.